 Language changes over time.
-The language that you are using today is different students learn to use language. from the language used by your greatgrandparents, which is different from the language used two hundred years ago.
+The language that they are using today is different from the language used by their great-grandparents, which is different from the language used two hundred years ago.
 Because each of us has different ideas of things, every time we use language with others our language changes their use of language and their language changes our use of language.
 Over time, small changes add up to big changes in how language is formed and used.